josef-butler/catchup/README.md

 🌱 This personal project is currently a work in progress, and is for me to develop skills specifically in ASP.NET Core, C# and TypeScript.
 It will:

 -   Use a Web API in .NET Core with Clean Architecture using the CQRS + Mediator pattern
 -   Include Identity and Authentication using .NET Core Identity
 -   Use React as the client
 -   Use MobX as a state management library

 💾 This README will be updated as the project progresses.

 ---

-## Server-side details
+## API requests

+### Values

-### GET /api/values
+#### GET /api/values

 Response body: